EndPointCorp/end-point-blog/2020/09/02/rclone-upload-to-cloud-from-cli/rclone-upload-to-cloud-from-cli.html.md

 <a href="/2020/09/02/Rclone-upload-to-the-cloud-from-cli/rclone_google_api_4-full.png"><img src="/2020/09/02/Rclone-upload-to-the-cloud-from-cli/rclone_google_api_4-full.png" alt="A screenshot of the Google Drive API welcome screen"/></a>

 Once you have enabled this- Do not click 'Create Credentials' directly.
-Instead, click on Credentials in the left navigation pane, then 'Create Credentials' from that page.
+(This takes you to the wrong wizard,) Instead, click on Credentials in the left navigation pane, then 'Create Credentials' from that page, which gives you the option to just create OAuth credentials, which is what we need.

 <a href="/2020/09/02/Rclone-upload-to-the-cloud-from-cli/rclone_google_api_5-full.png"><img src="/2020/09/02/Rclone-upload-to-the-cloud-from-cli/rclone_google_api_5-full.png" alt="A screenshot of the dashboard, showing how to navigate to the correct 'Create Credentials' screen"/></a>